8 steps to the long thin garden of your dreams

 Use container planting to create colour and interest

 Container planting and pots work well in smaller gardens to create more structure and interest.
 Mel and Emma have wonderful pots all around the garden.
-You can also use move pots around to change the area of interest.
+You can also move pots around to change the area of interest.
 For example, when a pot is in full flower, you can move it to a prominent position, and then when it is over, it can be moved out of sight.

 Pots are also useful because you can move them around for different effects.